campar/campar/README.md

 # David Čampar

 Full-stack developer passionate about building modern web applications across the entire Javascript stack.
-I work with TypeScript, React, Next.js, Remix, Angular for creating dynamic user interfaces, while leveraging Node.js, Laravel, and Java for robust backend solutions.
+I work with TypeScript, React, Next.js, Remix and Angular for creating dynamic user interfaces, while leveraging Node.js and Spring Boot for robust backend solutions.
 My experience spans from database design (PostgreSQL, MySQL) to cloud infrastructure (AWS, Docker, Linux), with a constant focus on staying current with emerging technologies.

 I also enjoy creating automation workflows with n8n for eCommerce businesses.